Man shot, wounded by Anaheim police during human trafficking investigation

 The suspects smuggled undocumented immigrants and then held them for ransom inside an apartment building on Syracuse Street north of Lincoln Avenue, Carringer said.

-The man, whose name was not immediately released, fled to a nearby mobile home park.
-Officers located him and he was taken to an area hospital with non-life-threatening injuries, authorities said.
+The suspect, whose name was not immediately released, fled to a nearby mobile home park.
+Officers located him, and he was taken to an area hospital with non-life-threatening injuries, authorities said.
+A weapon was recovered.

-Police have not yet determined if the man shot had anything to do with the smuggling scheme, Carringer said.
-Details have not yet been released on what led up to the shooting or pending charges against the man.
+Meanwhile, the SWAT operation continued with flashbangs deployed as they served a search warrant.
+Inside, they found the original victim and a mix of other victims and suspects, leading to three arrests.

-Police located the man who drew them to the location after his family demanded more money in exchange for the victim.
-Authorities said 10 other individuals were also located in the apartment.
+"This was a fairly sophisticated operation, just by the amount of people they had here at one time," Carringer said.

 Investigators said some of the undocumented immigrants found in the apartment may not have been held against their will, and not all of them came from Mexico at the same time